Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Method

 \subsection{Adaptive Scaling of Policy Constraints}

 To adaptively adjust the relative scaling between the RL and BC objectives, ASPC adopts a meta-learning approach \cite{finn2017model, franceschi2018bilevel}.
-It turns the scale factor \(\alpha\) in Eq.~\eqref{eq:lambda} into a learnable parameter and optimizes it dynamically via bilevel training, using inner update and outer update to maximize RL exploration near the behavior policy.
+It converts the scale factor \(\alpha\) in~\eqref{eq:TD3+BC} into a learnable parameter and optimizes it dynamically via bilevel training, utilizing inner updates and outer updates to maximize RL exploration near the behavior policy.